PhaserEditor2D/PhaserEditor/docs/v2/texture-packer-editor.rst

 `Learn more about resource wizards <workbench.html#resource-wizards>`_

 The **Texture Packer File** wizard shows two pages.
 The first page is common to all the file wizards, you should set the name and path of the file.
-We recommend to create the atlas file in the "assets" folder of your game, because the output files will be placed in the same folder.
+We recommend creating the atlas file in the "assets" folder of your game because the output files will be placed in the same folder.

 The second page allows you to automatically add the generated atlas files (``.json`` + ``.png``) in a selected `pack file <asset-pack-editor.html>`_.